India picks phone carriers among 11 firms awarded niche bank permits

-MUMBAI (Reuters) - Leading mobile phone network operators Bharti Airtel Ltd and Vodafone India are among the 11 companies selected by the Reserve Bank of India (RBI) to help set up “payments banks”, aimed at granting millions of citizens access to basic banking.
+MUMBAI (Reuters) - India’s leading mobile phone network operators Bharti Airtel Ltd and Vodafone India are among the 11 companies selected by the country’s central bank to help set up “payments banks”, aimed at granting millions of citizens access to basic banking.

 Energy-to-telecoms conglomerate Reliance Industries Ltd, controlled by India’s richest man Mukesh Ambani, which plans to set up a payments bank in a partnership with top lender State Bank of India (SBI), was also among the winners.